UPDATE 18th August 2020:

 WILLOW TREE SURGERY

-From Monday 4th April 2020 Willow Tree Surgery will be opening form 8am-1pm for pre booked patient appointments only.
-Please continue to telephone our team on 0117 950 7150 to book telephone triage appointments.
-Willow Tree will not be open for walk in patients so we can continue to provide a service in line with current COVID19 guidelines
+Willow Tree Surgery is open from 8am-1pm for pre-booked patient appointments only.
+Please continue to telephone our team on 0117 950 7150 to book telephone triage or treatment room appointments.

 Most people contracting the COVID-19 coronavirus have relatively minor symptoms and make a full recovery.
-However, we do need to prepare and play our part in reducing the risks to ourselves and those around us.
+We do, however, need to prepare and play our part in reducing the risks to ourselves and those around us.

 - a high temperature – you feel hot to touch on your chest or back